-U.S. Federal Tax Consequences
+United States Federal Tax Consequences

-We will receive an opinion from Hunton Andrews Kurth LLP that, although the matter is not free from doubt, each of the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1M-2C Notes sold on the Closing Date to a person unrelated to Fannie Mae, including Notes sold by virtue of a sale of the related RCR Notes, will be characterized as indebtedness for U.S. federal income tax purposes.
-Fannie Mae and each Holder of such a Note, by acceptance of such Note, will agree to treat such Note as indebtedness of Fannie Mae for all U.S. federal income tax purposes unless otherwise required by law.
-The arrangement under which the RCR Notes are created will be classified as a grantor trust for U.S. federal income tax purposes.
-The RCR Notes represent beneficial ownership interests in the applicable Exchangeable Notes for U.S. federal income tax purposes.
+We will receive an opinion from Hunton & Williams LLP that, although the matter is not free from doubt, each Note sold on the Closing Date to a person unrelated to Fannie Mae will be treated as indebtedness for U.S. federal income tax purposes.
+We and each Holder and beneficial owner of such a Note, by acceptance of such Note, will agree to treat such Note as indebtedness of Fannie Mae for all U.S. federal income tax purposes.
+See "Certain United States Federal Tax Consequences" in this Prospectus for additional information.